DSACMS/repo-scaffolder/tier1/README.md

-# Tier 1 Project: One-Time Release
+# Tier 1: One-Time Release

 ## What is a Tier 1 Project?